wsydney76/extras/README.md

 ]) %}

 // Get from query params with default:
 // Second param true: check whether the param list is complete.
-Relies on certain conventiosn
+Relies on certain conventions
 {% do params([
     'entry',
     {name: 'orderBy', get: true, default: 'title'},